JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Bolt (Easy).md

 #
 > Scanning for Hiddent Web Directories Using Dirb
 4. `dirb http://{TARGET IP}:8000 > {FILENAME2}.txt` to non-recursively scan the target URL for directories using Dirb's default wordlist and then redirecting the results into a text file
-5. `cat {FILENAME2}.txt` to output the scan results from the previous command
+5. `cat {FILENAME2}.txt` to output the scan results from the previous command onto the terminal
 ```bash
 ┌──(kali㉿kali)-[~]
 └─$ dirb http://10.10.195.64:8000 -r > WebDirectoryScan.txt